mgd2347/calculator-app/README.md

 After the layout, I want to make the buttons work with click events, so I write their functions.
 Beacuse these functions receive events from the buttons, I will have the Buttons inside the Keypad on the Calculator component instead of in the separate Keypad component.
 After the buttons are working, I connect them to the respective functions and update the num, sign and result variables by setting the State at the end of each funtion.
+I used the Textfit library to make the numbers shrink and fit the Screen and not be displayed outside it.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).